bLopata/ml-tensorflow/Readme.md

 ### Feature Maps

 Convolutional layers are comprised of feature maps, which are themselves comprised of a number of neurons, each having received values based on the values of the local receptive field of the kernel function from the previous layer.
-Because the feature map is created from the same kernel function, all neurons within the feature map have the same weights and biases.
+Because the feature map is created from the same kernel function, all neurons within each feature map have the same weights and biases.
 CNNs are sparse neural networks since there is not a 1:1 correlation between neurons in two adjacent layers.

 Each neuron's receptive field includes all the feature maps of all previous layers.
 In this way, aggregated features are processed in convolutional layers.
 For a visualization of how CNNs are constructed, see the image below.
 Many feature maps comprise a convolutional layer, and many convolutional (and pooling layers) comprise a single CNN.